lemutec/LyricStudio/README.md

 # LyricStudio

-LyricStudio is a lyrics editing workstation, you can experience the fluent experience of .lrc format lyrics editing.
+LyricStudio is a lyrics editing workstation for editing `.lrc` format lyrics.

-Support for AI and other translations, Japanese romanization, Chinese traditional and simplified conversion, Japanese moji error detection.
+Support for translations, Japanese Romanization, Chinese Traditional and Simplified conversion, etc.

 Support to get lyrics from NetEase Cloud, etc.